zombrax1/bot/README.md

 ---

-## Installation Steps
+## 🚀 Installation Steps

-> [!NOTE]
+> ⚠️ **IMPORTANT ⚠️**
-> There are some known issues with onnxruntime + an outdated visual c++ library. to overcome this, install the latest version of visual c++.
+> - If you run your bot on Windows, there is a known issue with onnxruntime + an outdated Visual C++ library.
+To overcome this, install [the latest version of Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) and then run `main.py` again.

-> [!IMPORTANT]
-> The current version of the bot will create a backup of your database folder to `db.bak` automatically during updates, so you do not need to worry about it anymore
+> - The current version of the bot will create a backup of your database folder to `db.bak` automatically during updates, so you do not need to worry about it anymore.

 1.  **🛑 Stop the Bot:** Ensure your Discord bot's `main.py` script is not currently running.